onzfonz/comp227/src/content/5/en/part5c.md

 #### 5.15: Blog list tests, step3

-Make a test, which ensures that if the <i>like</i> button is clicked twice, the event handler the component received as props is called twice.
+Make a test, which ensures that if the ***like*** button is clicked twice, the event handler the component received as props is called twice.

 #### 5.16: Blog list tests, step4